 What’s a Letter of Explanation?

+A letter of explanation for a mortgage explains details of your financial situation that may need further clarification.
 Because a mortgage is a large loan, lenders need to know that the borrower is capable of shouldering the mortgage.

 Lenders also know that life can’t be boiled down to a spreadsheet, and that it’s not unusual for a mortgage application to include things like a late credit payment or a period of job loss.